1. The class sold out

 2. I sold very few tickets

 Like in number two, I need to have a certain number of attendees for a class to be worth it – not just from a financial perspective, but from a social one.
 If an event is supposed to have a social dynamic to it, or if it’s a class that has partner exercises, only having one or two people will make it way less enjoyable for the attendees.
-The no refund policy is an important incentive to make sure that people who bought tickets show up, because sometimes I am depending on having a certain number of people.
+The no refund policy is an important incentive to make sure that people who bought tickets show up.

 4. Taxes and accounting